-Ophcrack can be run as a Live CD in a CD or flash drive from where it will rummage through your computer for all user account passwords.
+Ophcrack can be run as a Live CD on a CD or flash drive from where it will rummage through your computer for available user account passwords.
 All you have to do is stick in your boot device and let it run.

-- Start by booting into the Live CD by pressing F12 or other relevant key.
+- Boot into the Live CD by pressing F12 or another relevant key.

 - Select Ophcrack Graphics Mode – Automatic or it will auto select in 10 secs.